White Ladies Aston: Aston Hall Farm in the 18th century

 In 1707 Thomas Symond, of Aston Hall Farm, and John Palmer were leaders of the desperate band of ruffians who terrorised their neighbours in White Ladies Aston, Upton Snodsbury and Libbery.
 The Berrow's Journal later described the incidentIn the night of the 7th November, 1707, Mrs Palmer of Upton Snodsbury and her maid servant were murdered, and the house burnt down by a gang of desperate villains, at the head of whom was Mr. Palmer, her only son, and Mr. Symonds, whose sister Palmer had married.They were captured, tried and executed at Red Hill in Worcester.
 The lands leased by Mr. Symonds and Mr. Palmer in White Ladies reverted to Worcester Cathedral and Bishop Lloyd set up a trust, to be known as Bishop Lloyd's Charity, to receive the revenues.
 These were devoted to the foundation of two Charity Schools, one for boys and one for girls on one site in Trinity Hall, Worcester.
 The house and some land was later purchased by Thomas Henry Bund who later sold all his land in the parish to Mr. Berkeley of Spetchley in around 1836.

 The village and the Agricultural Revolution

 Prior to 1825 the area around White Ladies Aston operated as an open field system containing medieval ridge and furrow field patterns.
-In 1825 the Enclosure (Inclosure) Act was passed that legally enforced the enclosing of parcels of land into fields of rectangular shapes, surrounded by hedges or fences, these can still be seen in the countryside today.
+The White Ladies Aston Inclosure Act 1825 (6 Geo.
+4. c.
+79 Pr.) was passed that legally enforced the enclosing of parcels of land into fields of rectangular shapes, surrounded by hedges or fences, these can still be seen in the countryside today.